 Old Taylor Distillery is a formerly abandoned distillery along Glenn’s Creek near Frankfort, Kentucky.
 The complex is currently being restored for Castle & Key, an upstart distillery.

-Taylor, a descendant of two presidents, James Madison, and Zachary Taylor, benefited from political connections in Frankfort.
-He served as a 16-year mayor of Frankfort, as a state representative, and as a senator.
+Colonel Edmund H. Taylor acquired property along Glenn’s Creek and Versailles Pike in Woodford County and established Old Taylor Distillery in 1887.
+1 4 7 Taylor, a descendant of two presidents, James Madison, and Zachary Taylor, benefitted from his political connections in Frankfort, where he had served as mayor for 16 years and as a state representative and senator.
 2

-Old Taylor was as much as a tourist attraction as a distillery.
+Old Taylor was as much a tourist attraction as a distillery.
 Visitors arrived on the Richmond, Nicholasville, Irvine & Beattyville Railroad, or the “Riney-B,” where they would be given a tour of the facility.
 Each was given miniature bottles of Old Taylor whiskey as a souvenir.
 9 The proximity of Old Crow Distillery was a boom to both distilleries, as both shared warehouses and some production machinery.

 Old Taylor was the first distillery to reach one million U.S. Government certified cases of straight bourbon whiskey.
 6 7